SinghNehal/ecommerce_website/README.md

 # ecommerce_website
- this is a fancy eccommerce website start page layout amde using javascript, css and html.
+ This is a fancy eccommerce website start page layout made using javascript, css and html.